 When an officer stops an individual simply because of perceived race, gender, origin, or religion, it violates the U.S. Constitutional promise of equal protection under the law without unreasonable search and seizure as protected by the Fourth and Fourteenth Amendments.
-This is not only harassment for the individual, but it is also a liability for officers, who are subject to civil and criminal actions in state officers, who are subject to civil and criminal actions in state and federal courts.
+This is not only harassment for the individual, but it is also a liability for officers, who are subject to civil and criminal actions in state and federal courts.
 As you will explore in this course, police procedures during traffic stops and field interviews can reduce tension and improve trust among citizens.